alonsocampana/PanThera/README.md

 # Generating predictions for Combination Therapies
 Predictions can be performed using the command `python3 predict.py --file {your_file.csv} --cuda {your_cuda_device_number}`. `your_file.csv` must contains columns `[SMILES_1, ..., SMILES_N, CONC1	,...,	CONCN, CELL_NAME]`.
 Where SMILES_X, CONCX contains the canonical smiles and concentration of a drug present in the combination therapy, and CELL_NAME contains the name of one of the cell-lines of the NCI60 where the combination therapy will be tested.
 Each row corresponds to one combination therapy.

-The pre-trained models can be downloaded and extracted from https://zenodo.org/records/14216168
+The pre-trained models can be downloaded and extracted from [Zenodo](/guides/content/editing-an-existing-page#modifying-front-matter](https://zenodo.org/records/14216168)

-The output will be stored in {your_file_prediction.csv}, and an additional column, `prediction`, will contain the average predicted inhibitory effect of the ensemble.
+The output will be stored in {==your_file_prediction.csv==}, and an additional column, `prediction`, will contain the average predicted inhibitory effect of the ensemble.

 Additionally, it can be ran as a docker image:
 first the image is built: